 - It’s time to reform the CBC for the digital age, The Toronto Star

 - Virtual Reality Journalism, a Report for the Tow Centre for Digital Journalism, Columbia University

-- Ebola Outbreak: A Virtual Journey, VR journalism project which won Peabody Award and was nominated for an Emmy Award.
+- Ebola Outbreak: A Virtual Journey, a Virtual Reality journalism project which won a Peabody Award and was nominated for an Emmy Award.

 - Global Media Power, The Sage Handbook of Digital Journalism Handbook

 - The New Global Journalism: Foreign Correspondence in Transition.
 Tow Center for Digital Journalism Report.

 - Missing the Link: How the Internet is Saving Journalism

 - The World Won’t Wait: Why Canada Needs to Rethink its Foreign Policies, edited with Roland Paris, UofT Press (Book)

 - A Transforming World, introduction to The World Won’t Wait, Roland Paris and Taylor Owen

 - Between Metaphor and Strategy: Canada’s Integrated Approach to Peacebuilding in Afghanistan, International Journal

 - Progressivism’s End, In Obama, both Americans and Canadians can see the promise of something new, The Literary Review of Canada.

 - A World Turned Upside Down: To face an age of climate change, Twitter and counterinsurgency, Canada’s foreign policy establishment needs fresh ideas.
 The Literary Review of Canada